Shrashti27/Shrashti27/README.md

 - 👀 I’m interested in coding,making new projects,teamwork
 - 🌱 I’m currently pursuing B.tech cse(AI/ML).
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me through LinkedIn
+- 📫 you can  reach me through LinkedIn

 <!---
 Shrashti27/Shrashti27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.